 To stay fit and healthy, it’s recommended that we walk at least 10,000 steps a day.
 Obviously, keeping track of every single step you’ve taken is not only unrealistic but time-consuming.
 That’s precisely where your phone comes into play, offering a wide range of apps designed to help you lead a healthier life and develop healthy long-term habits.

-With that said, we’ve done the hard work of finding truly the best pedometer and step counter apps for iPhone – and we have seven solid recommendations for you.
+With that said, we’ve done the hard work of finding truly the best pedometer and step counter apps for iOS and Android – and we have twelve solid recommendations for you.

-Pacer Pedometer & Step Tracker is hailed as one of the best pedometer apps for iPhones, and for many good reasons.
+Pacer Pedometer & Step Tracker (aka Pacer Pedometer: Walking Step & Calorie Tracker App) is often hailed as one of the best pedometer apps for iPhone and Android, and for many good reasons.
 With guided workouts and a robust social feature, Pacer gives you a workout companion and a fitness coach in one app.
 The app’s social features give you the motivational support you need during your workouts, while personalized guides help you meet your workout goals.

 Pacer tracks steps, distance, calories, stairs climbed, and your active time.
 It has a GPS feature that helps you mark your running or cycling path.
 If you decide to use the premium version, you get a personalized coach that will help you plan your fitness strategy.
 That version also gives you access to weight loss groups to chat and compete with other Pacer users, pushing you to take that one extra step whenever possible.

 3. Google Fit

 You probably use at least one of Google’s numerous digital services.
 With that said, it’s not that hard to imagine that one of those services might have slipped under your radar.
 And yes, we’re talking about Google Fit here, an app made by Google that for both Android and iOS.